Kong/kong-python-pdk/README.md

 ## Notes

 - All PDK API supported by Go Plugin Server is supported.
-- If your plugin is CPU intensive, consider using multiprocessing mode (`-m` flag) or run the plugin instance in a seperate process (examples/py-hello.py as an example) to distribute workloads to multicore.
+- If your plugins are CPU intensive, consider using multiprocessing mode (`-m` flag) or run the plugin instance in a seperate process (examples/py-hello.py as an example) to distribute workloads to multicore.
 - If your plugins are I/O intensive, considering using gevent mode (`-g` flag) and use gevent libraries in the plugin.